-This is quick to make, delicious, and really versatile.
-I love eating them hot over grilled polenta, or as a snack on toast.
-I’ve even used them to make lasagna.
-They also make a wonderful appetizer.
+This recipe is quick to make, delicious, and really versatile.
+Try eating the mushrooms hot over grilled polenta, as a snack on toast, or even in a vegetarian lasagna.
+They also make a wonderful... appetizer.

-1. Heat the olive oil over a medium high flame in a wide sauté pan.
-Add the thyme and the garlic, and cook stirring for 1 minute.
-Add the shallots and cook stirring until the shallots start to color, about 5 minutes.
+Heat the olive oil over medium-high heat in a wide saute pan.
+Add the thyme and the garlic and cook, stirring for 1 minute.
+Add the shallots and cook, stirring until the shallots start to color, about 5 minutes.

-2. Add the mushrooms and salt to taste.
-Cook stirring until they start to loose their water, about 5-8 minutes.
+Add the mushrooms and salt to taste.
+Cook, stirring, until they start to loose their water, about 5-8 minutes.

-3. Stir in the mosto cotto and cook, stirring until it just starts to evaporate.
+Stir in the mosto cotto and cook, stirring until it just starts to evaporate.
 Cover the pan and turn the heat down to low.
 Simmer for 10 minutes.
-Check to see if there is enough liquid — the mushrooms should sit in a syrupy sauce.
+Check to see if there is enough liquid — the mushrooms should be sitting in a syrupy sauce.
 Turn the heat off and let the mushrooms sit covered for 5-10 minutes to finish cooking.

-4. Serve hot as a side, or at room temperature as an appetizer.
+Serve hot as a side or at room temperature as an appetizer.

 Mosto cotto is a syrupy reduction of balsamic vinegar.
-If you can’t find Saba, or another ‘mosto cotto’, use ⅓ cup balsamic vinegar and 1 teaspoon sugar.
+If you can’t find mosto cotto, use ⅓ cup balsamic vinegar and 1 teaspoon sugar.

 When you buy portobello mushrooms, look for caps that are dry, with undersides that are velvety and a light taupe in color.
 They should have a light mushroomy scent.
 If you see any black wet patches on the undersides, or the mushrooms smell dank or sour, they are old.